Ex-Ecuador president Correa denies planning coup attempt from exile

 In a defiant national television address on Monday evening, Moreno, who has left the capital Quito, said he would not back down on the fuel price hike in the face of what he called a “destabilization plan” orchestrated by Correa and Maduro.

-Correa, who lives in Belgium, has fiercely criticized Moreno, including with a video circulating on social media where he sings “Ecuadoreans, to the streets ...
+Correa, who lives with his wife in a small town south of Brussels, has fiercely criticized Moreno, including with a video circulating on social media where he sings “Ecuadoreans, to the streets ...
 Goodbye, Lenin!”

+He reiterated that view on Tuesday, saying that “the government has already fallen” and that he did not expect Moreno, who is in the southern port city of Guayaquil, to be able to return to Quito to govern while the protests continue.

+“Why don’t they announce early elections,” he said, calling on Ecuadoreans to exercise the right to resist what he called government oppression.

 Sitting in an empty office with an Ecuadorean flag and his official photograph as president, Correa said he would be ready to return, possibly as a candidate for vice president, if new elections were called.

 “If it’s necessary, I will go back.
-I would have to be a candidate for something, for example, vice president,” said Correa, who said he earns a living in Brussels partly consulting for the Venezuela government and for Russia’s RT channel, which is backed by the Russian state.
+I would have to be a candidate for something, for example, vice president,” said Correa, who said he earns a living in Brussels partly consulting for the Venezuela government and interviews for Russia’s RT channel, which is backed by the Russian state.

 “From there, we would need a constituent assembly,” he said, although he declined to give details about any future government policies.
+“This isn’t my plan, I am obliged to do this.”

+He denied any direct links to Venezuela’s Maduro, who France, the United States and several Latin American nations accuse of installing a dictatorship as a political and economic crisis deepens in Venezuela.

+But he also accused the United States and the European Union of hypocrisy for imposing economic sanctions on the Maduro government, which stands accused of rights abuses.

 Reporting by Robin Emmott; Editing by Angus MacSwan